 A centre of excellence conducting pioneering research into human degenerative diseases.
 Our state of the art research environment is world leading.

-All postgraduate students become members of the Biomedical Sciences Research Institute (BMSRI) and all research is managed by the BMSRI Director.
-The mission of the BMSRI is to conduct pioneering strategically focused research into personalised nutrition & medicine and the causes, diagnosis, treatment and prevention of disease including cancer, diabetes, Alzheimer’s disease, heart disease, osteoporosis and visual deterioration.
+All postgraduate researchers become members of the Biomedical Sciences Research Institute (BMSRI) in which all research is managed by the BMS Research Director.
+Our mission is to conduct pioneering strategically focused research into the Biomedical Sciences, personalised medicine and nutrition.

 About this course